DongNX/esphome-docs/components/esp32_digo_improv.rst

 ==============

 .. seo::
-    :description: Instructions for setting up Improv via BLE in ESPHome.
+    :description: Instructions for setting up Improv via BLE in ESPHome with Digo additional setting.
     :image: improv-social.png

 This component was customized by DigoTech.
 Basically, this component still base on esp32 ``esp32_improv`` component.